ArpitaSatsangi/Time-Series-Forecasting-for-Energy-Consumption/README.md

 # Time-Series-Forecasting

+## 0. Intoduction:
+Time Series Analysis - Time series refers to an arrangement and presentation of statistical data in chronological order.
+The statistical data is collected over a period of time.
+According to Spiegel, “A time series is a set of observations taken at specified times, usually at equal intervals.”
+There exist various forces that affect the values of the phenomenon in a time series.
+These are also the components of the time series analysis

+1. Secular Trend or Simple trend or Long term movement: Secular trend refers to the general tendency of data to increase or decrease or stagnate over a long period of time.
+Time series relating to Economic, Business, and Commerce may show an upward or increasing tendency.
+Whereas, the time series relating to death rates, birth rates, share prices, etc. may show a downward or decreasing tendency.
+2. Seasonal variations: Seasonal variations refer to the changes that take place due to the rhythmic forces which operate in a regular and periodic manner.
+These forces usually have the same or most similar pattern year after year.
+When we record data weekly, monthly or quarterly, we can see and calculate seasonal variations.
+Thus, when a time series consists of data only based on annual figures, there will be seen no seasonal variations.
+These variations may be due to seasons, weather conditions, habits, customs or traditions.
+For example, in summers the sale of ice-cream increases and at the time of Diwali the sale of diyas, crackers, etc. go up.
+3. Cyclical variations: Cyclical variations are due to the ups and downs recurring after a period from time to time.
+These are due to the business cycle and every organization has to phase all the four phases of a business cycle some time or the other.
+Prosperity or boom, recession, depression, and recovery are the four phases of a business cycle.
+4. Random or irregular variations: Random variations are fluctuations which are a result of unforeseen and unpredictable forces.
+These forces operate in an absolutely random or erratic manner and do not have any definite pattern.
+Thus, these variations may be due to floods, famines, earthquakes, strikes, etc.

 ## 1. Time Series Forecasting for Energy Consumption:
 * Dataset Exploration: Initial analysis and visualization of the PJME hourly dataset, showcasing energy consumption trends.
 * Train-Test Split: Division of the dataset into training and test sets, with the split occurring at the start of 2015.